-This article covers a proprietary strategic planning methodology developed by Jeannine Siviy, Director of Healthcare Solutions.
-It provides an overview, outlines the process and benefits, as well as includes a more in-depth comparison to other strategic planning processes for the truly techie strat plan pros.
+FAST Goals is a proprietary strategic planning methodology developed by Jeannine Siviy, Director of Healthcare Solutions.
+Here, she provides an overview, outlines the process and benefits, as well as includes a more in-depth comparison to other strategic planning processes.

 When organizations are faced with a change, whether that be a new industry trend, a change in market dynamics, or an opportunity for differentiation, they are faced with the difficult task of determining how best to position themselves to create or retain competitive advantage.
 This general strategic planning process can be slow, cumbersome, and unguided without the right approach.